OSharpe001/OSharpe001.github.io/README.md

 - ### GitHub servers went down for more than a few minutes, making my app inoperable I need to collect all the Pokemon data and refactor my code to be able to allow my app to work without any outside dependencies.
 Spent a lot of time gathering Pokemon pictures from the web, cleaning the images and making a Javascript file to represent each picture and associated info.
 Did not utilize this, as yet, since it will take a decent amount of time to  refactor but still considering it.

+- ### Having an issue getting the winner anouncements to show, consistently Currently, only the first round's winner announcement appears.
+I've come to realize that calling the fetchPokemon function (used to initialize the face-down cards, on screen) is what stops subseqent round winner announcements and the tournament winner announcement from displaying.
+I don't understand why, though, especially since I've tried placing a reset for these announcements within the fetchPokemon function, as well...

 ---